areegtarek/areegtarek/README.md

-- 👋 Hi, I’m @areegtarek
+- 👋 Hi, I’m Areeg Tarek
-- 👀 I’m interested in Data science (ML, DL and Big Data)
+- 👀 I’m interested in Data science
 - 🌱 I’m currently learning advanced Concepts In AI
 - 💞️ I’m looking to collaborate on more practical projects through a suitable job.
 - 📫 How to reach me